The Call for Abstracts will be open from March 30, 2026, through 11:59 PM (ET) on Monday, May 11, 2026.

 Conference Presentation Formats

 • Platform presentations are a 12-minute oral presentation using a PowerPoint presentation to a seated audience, followed by 3 minutes of question time, and will be moderated by a chairperson.
 Researchers whose study is accepted for a Platform presentation will be notified of the date and time for the presentations as soon as that information is finalized.
+Platform presentations will be held on both Friday and Saturday morning (around 8:00 AM) and researchers will be assigned to present during one of the scheduled times.
+Please disclose any conflicts at the time of submission.

 Submission Types

-Tips for Preparing a Successful Abstract
+Tips for Preparing a Successful Abstract: Research Study Reports

 Abstract Formatting